 Tim Fairfax AC was appointed as a Director of the Vincent Fairfax Family Foundation in November 2002 and Chairman from November 2009 to March 2017.
 Tim is a businessman, pastoralist and philanthropist.

 Tim is Chairman of the Tim Fairfax Family Foundation.
-He is Chairman of the Foundation for Rural and Regional Renewal, Deputy Chairman of the National Gallery of Australia, President of the Queensland Art Gallery Foundation, Director of Australian Philanthropic Services, Director of the RNA and is a member of the National Portrait Gallery Foundation.
+He is Chairman of the Foundation for Rural and Regional Renewal, Deputy Chairman of the National Gallery of Australia, President of the Queensland Art Gallery Foundation, Director of Australian Philanthropic Services and is a member of the National Portrait Gallery Foundation.

 Tim is Patron of AMA Queensland Foundation, Australian Rural Leadership Foundation, The University of Sunshine Coast Foundation, and Flying Arts Alliance Incorporated.